Listen to “CHM 068:Meal Planning Made Easy- An Interview with Plan To Eat” on Spreaker.

 When Christopher’s wife was diagnosed with a chronic illness, he assumed many of the daily roles of caring for their five children, including making sure that everyone was fed.
 The automation that came through Plan to Eat was a blessing that kept the McLaughlin household consistently eating real food together.
 Christopher is using his background in marketing to spread the word about Plan to Eat in hopes that other families will also find the time to eat together.
 Christopher lives in Northern Colorado with his wife and five homeschooled children.

-- What inspired this company startup.
+- What inspired this meal planning company startup.

-- Plan To Eat’s food philosophy and their business philosophy.
+- Plan To Eat’s food philosophy and business philosophy.
 Focusing on plant-based foods, not overeating, and sitting down to eat together as a family during meal times is an important part of their food philosophy.

-- Some benefits of meal-planning and how this program helps moms and dads to get the food on the table.
+- Some benefits of meal planning and how this program helps moms and dads to get the food on the table.
 It saves on time, you waste less food (because every meal is intentional), you eat healthier, and it gives peace of mind to know that you already have dinner planned for the day.

 - How Plan To Eat actually works and some of its key features: Create an account, gather your recipes (import them from other blogs or type them in), drag and drop your meals onto the calendar, and grab your shopping list (already created for you).
 It also syncs to your phone with a grocery list to make it easy for shopping!
 The newest feature is called Prep Notes, which gives you reminders of what to do to prep for cooking the recipe.